 The simplest answer is to keep some UHT capsules on hand, just like you often find in a hotel room.
 Powdered milk is another option.
 Or you could go all-in with your nightstand coffee maker and perch it on top of a small, in-room fridge.

-Or… there is a third option.
+Or… there is an alternative option.

 The alternative option – a nice cup of tea instead